skytap/well-architected-framework/operations/connectivity/ExpressRoute/skytap2azureexpressroute.md

 ## Connect AIX LPAR to Express Route<a name="connectaixviaexpressroute"></a>

-Now that the Express Route Connection is working, start the AIX LPAR in your Skytap Environment and attach the Express Route to it.
+Now that the Express Route Connection is working, start the AIX LPAR in your {{site.Brand}} Environment and attach the Express Route to it.

-1. Find the original environment that you created in Skytap:
+1. Find the original environment that you created in {{site.Brand}}:

 Once you click on it, you'll see this page.